The crucial impact of representation and why soul work moves mountains

 I started my undergraduate education at Alabama State University, a Historically Black College or University (HBCU), where I studied theatre.
-I went on to attend the University of Nevada, Las Vegas where I obtained a Master of Arts in theater with a concentration in African American theater.
-Currently, I'm a sixth-year PhD in education at the University of Arizona and a second-year MFA in theater directing here at ASU.
+I went on to attend the University of Nevada, Las Vegas where I obtained a Master of Arts in theatre with a concentration in African American theatre.
+Currently, I'm a sixth-year PhD in education at the University of Arizona and a second-year MFA in theatre directing here at ASU.

 What is something you learned during your professional or academic journey that surprised you or changed your perspective?